tonyplovich/kubeadm/README.md

   * kubeadm's output (join secrets)

 ## Troubleshooting
-* Set logging to debug on the cluster minions to see the output of kubeadm
+* Set logging to info on the cluster minions to see the output of kubeadm.
   * **note**: The messages are prefixed with 'kubeadm' but some entries span multiple lines.
 This means you might miss some output by grepping for kubeadm.